needle-mirror/com.unity.meshsync/Documentation~/SceneCache.md

   Smoothens animations by interpolating the meshes and transforms between neighboring frames.
   Note that meshes are only interpolated if the topologies match (the vertex indexes remain unchanged).

-SceneCache shares a lot of properties with MeshSyncServer.
-Please refer to [MeshSyncServer](MeshSyncServer.md)'s documentation for more details.
+Please refer to [common properties](CommonMeshSyncProperties.md) for details on the other properties.

 ### Tips